 For entrepreneurs looking to raise an early stage round of funding (i.e. seed and series A), there is plenty of good advice available on how to pitch and position a start-up.
 But, when it comes to pitching a scale-up business to raise later stage growth capital, the resources publicly available to CEOs to help you prepare for that process are somewhat scarce.

 Pitching for late stage funding is different.
-The Company is at a different stage of development, and late stage Investors look for different signs of potential.
-Understanding the process and getting the pitch right (e.g. the narrative, the metrics, the deck, etc.) is critical.
+Your company is at a different stage of development, and later stage investors look for different critical success factors.
+Understanding the process and getting the pitch right (e.g. the narrative, the metrics, the deck, etc.) is crucial.
 These need to be tailored from stage to stage to factor in the specific audience requirements.
 That does not mean writing a pitch that over-caters to investors, rather adjusting it to ensure it speaks their language with the appropriate tone of voice and focus on key topics.

-At Frog we are a specialist scale-up investor.
+At Frog we are specialist scale-up investors.
 We meet hundreds of companies and listen carefully to their pitches.
 As part of our Scale-up Methodology, we work closely with CEOs and management teams through the entire process to support them in pitching their scale-up businesses for future fundraising rounds.

-While I was at J.P.
-Morgan and Arma Partners, I worked with many growth stage and mature tech companies to raise funding or to sell their business.
-I learned that each project is unique and even experienced CEOs and management teams of large businesses often benefit (or require) professional coaching and preparation to get the pitch right.
+We have worked with many growth stage and mature tech companies.
+Even experienced CEOs and management teams of large businesses often benefit (or require) professional coaching and preparation to get the pitch right.

 Some elements of a good pitch are universal, but zoom in on the later stage fundraising and you’ll see there are some key pitfalls to avoid.
 The following six considerations will help ensure your pitch resonates with growth investors:

 Ask yourself, “How can I make it easy for them to make an investment decision?”